-Fall and early winter is focused on vata, the energy of movement.
-During vata season, the vata energy in all of us will likely increase, so whether you are a vata person, live a vata lifestyle or just feel the effects of dryness during vata season, you should know the importance of using oils.
+Fall and early winter are focused on Vata, the energy of movement.
+During Vata season, the Vata energy in all of us will likely increase, so whether you are a Vata person, live a Vata lifestyle or just feel the effects of dryness, you should know the importance of using oils.

-Ghee (clarified butter).
-Eat like you would butter.
-Melt on pastas, bread, oatmeal, mashed potatoes, veggies, baked apples.
-Increases agni (digestive fire), reduces vata and pitta, nourishes all tissues, relieves constipation and stabilizes moods.
+Eat as you would butter.
+Melt on pasta, bread, oatmeal, mashed potatoes, veggies, and baked apples.
+Increases Agni (digestive fire), reduces Vata and Pitta, nourishes all tissues, relieves constipation and stabilizes moods.

-Sesame Oil.
 Use internal and external.
 Great for abhyanga for vatas and vata season.
-Use the “cold-pressed” kind, not the “toasted” kind or you’ll smell like Asian food.
+Use the “cold-pressed” kind, not the “toasted” kind, or you’ll smell like Asian food.

-Coconut Oil.
-Great for pitta as it has a cooling effect.
-Especially great in warm, dry weather.
+Great for Pitta as it has a cooling effect.
+Especially splendid in warm, dry weather.

-Almond Oil.
-Good for vata and pitta externally.
+Good for Vata and Pitta externally.
 Light enough to use before bed near the eyes to reduce crow’s feet.
-Great for full body and will not irritate pitta’s sensitive skin.
+Great for full body and will not irritate Pitta’s sensitive skin.

-Olive Oil.
-Not talked about much in Ayurveda because Indians don’t have olive trees…but Greeks and Italians use it liberally (on food and on skin)!
+Not talked about much in Ayurveda because Indians don’t have olive trees…but Greeks and Italians use it liberally (on food and the skin)!

 Author of In Your Elements: A Blooming Ayurvedic Guide to Creating Your Best Life, Monica Bloom grew up in Wisconsin on beer, cheese, and football games on Sundays.
 An expert at fitting Ayurveda neatly into a busy modern life, she left her corporate job in 2017 to pursue her dream of bringing Ayurveda to those who crave it.